grnydawn/miles-credit/docs/source/installation.md

 to interface between libfabric and NCCL.
 If you do not compile PyTorch with Libfabric and aws-ofi-nccl, we have found that inter-node communication speeds on Derecho and other HPE/Cray HPC systems are much slower.

+## NSF NCAR Derecho
+The NSF NCAR Derecho system has some special requirements in place to support Cray MPI and the Slingshot interconnect.
+Ben Kirk has created a special [makefile](https://github.com/benkirk/derecho-pytorch-mpi) to build PyTorch and Torchvision from source on Derecho with all appropriate environment variables and dependencies.
+Please follow instructions there if you wish to build your own version of PyTorch from source.
+Otherwise, built wheels of PyTorch 2.5.1 and Torchvision 0.20.1 are available on Derecho at `/glade/work/dgagne/credit-pytorch-envs/derecho-pytorch-mpi/wheels/`.

 ## PyTorch Python Dependencies
 1. Install a Python virtual environment manager.
 My preferred one for now is [miniforge](https://github.com/conda-forge/miniforge), which has both conda and mamba included and does not have the